North Central Missouri College

 There are four main categories of complaints.
 These categories are academic, non-academic, business operations, and harassment incidents.

 Academic complaints/grievances are reported through the appropriate academic leadership for resolution beginning with the faculty members, Dean and Vice President as appropriate.
 Information regarding the policies and procedures for students who wish to purse academic complaints and grievances are detailed in the Academic Catalog.
-The Student Handbook and Nursing Department Handbook also contain procedures.Students who wish to purse academic complaints and grievances should follow the prescribed policies and procedures outlined in the respective publication.
+The Nursing Department Handbook contains procedures.Students who wish to purse academic complaints and grievances should follow the prescribed policies and procedures outlined in the respective publication.

 Non-academic complaints/grievances are submitted to the Associate Vice President for addressing appropriate action/resolution.
-This policy/procedure is identified in the College Catalog, as well as the Student Handbook.
+This policy/procedure is identified in the College Catalog.

 Business Operations complaints/grievances are submitted to the Associate Vice President for Business and Finance for addressing appropriate action/resolution.

 Harassment incidents are submitted to the Title IX Coordinator for addressing appropriate action/resolution.